AaronKutch/awint/README.md

 ## Planned Features

-Note: it is now known that the macros cause assertion failures when the macro evaluation architecture pointer width and runtime architecture pointer widths are different.
-In the next few months there will be a rewrite of the macro code to fix this.

 These are currently unimplemented because of other developments and improvements that are being prioritized.
 Please open an issue or PR if you would like these implemented faster.